woywoy123/AnalysisG/src/AnalysisG/templates/events/eventtemplate.md

 The next part to point out is the private declarations of the particle maps.
 In the framework, particles are given a unique identifier in the form of a hash string.
 So when the particle registration occurs in the constructor of the event class, the framework knows to delete these particles once they are not needed.
-This is discussed more in detail in the next section.

-For more information about the methods and attributes of the `event_template` class, see the core-class documentation :ref:`event-template`.